 Leveraging traffic to your e-commerce content or product pages is essential to drive growth and sales for your business.
 As such, the content and SEO practices put into use on these pages is key to your success.
 Enhance the content of these pages by using strategic keywords to attract the right audience at the right time.

 Also known as “Evergreen Content,” Cornerstone Content is the core of your website content.
 For content and SEO, Cornerstone Content consists of the highest quality and most important content (whether pages or posts) on your website.
 Generally, Cornerstone Content is long-form and will feature all facets of a topic in an effort to be both informative and engaging.
-However, if pages (as opposed to posts) are part of your Cornerstone Content it’s vital to make sure that these pages are well written and update-to-date.
+However, if pages (as opposed to posts) are part of your Cornerstone Content it’s vital to make sure that these pages are well written and up to date.

 How Should Video Impact Your Content Creation?

 Videos are vital tools for any marketing strategy.
 As such, it makes perfect sense to include them in your SEO web content strategy.
 However, there are a few important elements to keep in mind:

 - When creating video content, always think of your audience or customer base first.
 How can you help them?
 Videos are a great way to showcase how to use your products or a process/service offered by your business.